Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

 I went with Mapbox, mainly because of [this video](https://youtu.be/OySigNMXOZU).

-after some time, I finally got the data onto maps!
+After some time, I finally got the data onto maps!

 ## adding features

-One of the first things I added was searching for lines
+One of the first things I added was searching for lines.

-Another one was a dropdown list of all the results found
+Another one was a dropdown list of all the results found.

-The most challenging feature I added was getting bus details
+The most challenging feature I added was getting bus details.

 ### Getting bus details
-The most challenging part of this was that there's no API for that details, so I had to scrape, I used jsdom.
+The most challenging part of this was that there's no API for that details, so I had to scrape.
+I used jsdom.
 To get bus details, I had to:

->do a GET request to https://www.ztm.waw.pl/en/vehicle-database/ searching for a bus of a certain id
+>do a GET request to https://www.ztm.waw.pl/en/vehicle-database/ searching for a bus of a given id

 >get the first results href

->do a GET request to the href
+>execute a GET request to the href

 >read the tables